toucansites/try-o-template/contents/posts/new-navigation/index.md

 ### Step 4: Add Content to the Page

-Below the metadata in `index.md`, add the content of your custom page in Markdown format.
+Below the metadata in `index.md`, write the content of your custom page using Markdown.
 Example:

 ```
 ## Contact Us